nwarias003/nwarias003.github.io/essays/asking-smart-questions-a-guide-to-effective-questioning-in-tech.md

 ---
 layout: essay
 type: essay
-title: "Ask Smart, Solve Fast: A Guide to Effective Questioning in Tech"
+title: "Asking Smart Questions: A Guide to Effective Questioning in Tech"
 # All dates must be YYYY-MM-DD format!
 date: 2024-09-12
 published: true